How to Care for Your Post-Chemo Hair

 Better Not Younger Has What You Need to Boost the Health of Your Hair

-• The Lift Me Up Hair Thickener is a go-to essential in every product stash to give your hair the lift it needs.
+• The Lift Me Up Hair Thickener is essential in every product stash to give your hair the lift it needs.
 Say goodbye to bedhead and flattened hair.

-• Wake Up Call Volumizing Shampoo & Conditioner is specifically designed to cleanse and condition your hair.
-Even though you’ll want to wash your hair only as much as necessary, your tender scalp still needs to be cleansed.
-With the combination of gentle, natural ingredients, it will give your fragile hair the pick-me-up it needs without weighing it down.
+• Wake Up Call Volumizing Shampoo & Conditioner is designed to cleanse and condition your hair.
+Even though you’ll want to wash your hair only as much as necessary, your tender scalp seeds must be cleaned.
+The combination of gentle, natural ingredients will give your fragile hair the pick-me-up it needs without weighing it down.

 • Superpower Fortifying Hair & Scalp Serum complements your hair-care regimen by nourishing the scalp to care for your follicles and help support stronger, thicker-looking hair.